ArthurYdalgo/laravext/docs/before-you-start.md

 Because this set of tools is meant to be used with React/Vue, you should be aware of some standards...

-I might use `.jsx` as an extension for most files, assuming that you'll know that it may change depending on what you're using or what you're using it for (that means changing to `.vue`, `.tsx`, etc).
+I might use `.jsx` as an extension for most files, or something like `.(jsx|tsx|vue)`, assuming that you'll know that it may change depending on what you're using or what you're using it for (that means changing to `.vue`, `.tsx`, etc).

 If I'm showing some code that wouldn't vary much betweem those libraries/frameworks (one or two lines), I might just show how it's be done for each one of them in the surrouding lines.